 Your physical therapy treatment plan at our Burr Ridge clinic will include comprehensive education and discussion with your therapist of possible home modifications and new, safer ways to move and get around aimed at lessening your risk of falling.
 We will also evaluate your need for assistive devices and any other special equipment around your house.

 Pelvic floor physical therapy refers to the specialized treatment of pelvic floor conditions including pelvic floor dysfunction, incontinence, and pelvic pain.
-Conditions affecting the function of the pelvic floor muscles can affect women, men, and children and are often embarrassing in nature, affecting your quality of life.
+Conditions affecting the function of the pelvic floor muscles are often embarrassing in nature, affecting your quality of life.

-Research supports how specialized physical therapy can make a significant impact on common, yet distressing, pelvic conditions including: urinary incontinence, bladder pain, abdominal and pelvic pain, pelvic organ prolapse, testicular pain, tailbone pain, urinary urgency and frequency, excessive nighttime voiding, chronic urinary retention, bowel urgency, fecal incontinence, constipation, pain during intercourse, and groin pain.
-Pelvic floor physical therapy can also help you rehabilitate after the following pelvic or abdominal surgeries: hysterectomy, prostatectomy, pelvic organ prolapse repair, cesarean section, in addition to other surgical procedures.
+Research supports how specialized physical therapy can make a significant impact on common, yet distressing, pelvic conditions including: urinary incontinence, abdominal and pelvic pain, pelvic organ prolapse, tailbone pain, urinary urgency and frequency, excessive nighttime voiding, chronic urinary retention, bowel urgency, constipation, and groin pain.
+Pelvic floor physical therapy can also help you rehabilitate after the following pelvic or abdominal surgeries: hysterectomy, pelvic organ prolapse repair, cesarean section, in addition to other surgical procedures.

-At DPT Sport, our therapists have advanced training and specialty certifications in Women’s, Men’s, and Pediatrics Pelvic Health and are committed to helping you improve your pelvic symptoms through individualized custom treatment plans.
+At DPT Sport, our therapists have advanced training and specialty certifications in women’s pelvic health and are committed to helping you improve your pelvic symptoms through individualized custom treatment plans.
 Your care will always be provided by the same therapist each session, in a private and comfortable environment.
 Your therapist will provide compassionate one-on-one care with evidenced-based practice and clinical experience to support your individualized needs.

 Pregnancy and Postpartum Care